julian-risch/TRAC-LREC2020/README.md

 ├── webapp              // Includes a implementation of a simple web app to visualize explanations in the browser └── wordvectors.zip         // Includes the GloVe word vectors we used in the thesis (please unzip)
 ```

-## Citation

-If you use our work, please cite our paper [**Offensive Language Detection Explained**](https://github.com/julian-risch/TRAC-LREC2020/raw/master/risch2020offensive.pdf) as follows:

-    @inproceedings{risch2020offensive,
-    author = {Risch, Julian and Ruff, Robin and Krestel, Ralf},
-  	booktitle = {Proceedings of the Workshop on Trolling, Aggression and Cyberbullying (TRAC@LREC)},
-  	title = {Offensive Language Detection Explained},
-  	year = 2020
-    }

 ### Visualizing Explanations